mbakhoff/htmlbasic8/readme.md

 To get access to the user's account, we will have to implement the OAuth 1.0A workflow:
 * get an unauthorized *request token* from Tumblr
-* redirect the user to Tumblr to confirming access
+* redirect the user to Tumblr to confirm access
 * accept the *verification code* from Tumblr when the user is redirected back to our server from Tumblr
 * exchange the *reqest token* and *verification code* for an *access token*
 * store the *access token* for later use (used to access user's account via Tumblr API)